lokedhs/gnu-apl-mode/README.md

 By default, the keyboard help buffer is opened whenever the GNU APL interactive mode is started.
-If you do not want this behaviour, set the variable `gnu-apl-show-keymap-on-startup' to nil.
-This value can be customised using M-x customize-variable.
+If you do not want this behaviour, set the variable `gnu-apl-show-keymap-on-startup` to nil.
+This value can be customised using `M-x customize-variable`.